taegyoon-kim/programming_25fall/README.md

 See below for the major tasks in the course.

 - **Attendance:** Students are required to attend all lectures unless they have exceptional circumstances that they have discussed with the instructor beforehand.
 Worth 10% of the final grade.
 - **Take-home Exercises:** There will be several exercises for Python fundamentals.
 The due dates are indicated in the weekly schedule below.
 Upload your completed exercise to [the take-home exercises folder](https://drive.google.com/drive/folders/1GLdKn-kti0rzBLz6PVjcV9XaaQMX_WcW?usp=share_link).
+At the end of Week 4, there will be an in-class quiz on the fundamentals covered in the exercises, to be completed without AI assistance.
 Worth 25% of the final grade.
 - **Tutorial Presentation:** Students will deliver one tutorial presentation for approximately 10–15 minutes.
 Worth 25% of the final grade.
 [See details below.](#tutorial-presentation-details)
 - **Final Project:** Students must complete an original research paper that involves a significant amount of data work and present it during the final week of the course.
 The paper and presentation are worth 30% and 10% of the final grade, respectively.
 [See details below.](#final-project-details)